richkwame/pdsnd_github/README.md

 the README file was created on 23rd september 2021
 ### Project Title
 Replace the Project Title:
-INVESTIGATION OF BIKESHARE FOR THREE CITIES
+INVESTIGATION OF BIKESHARE RENTAL FOR THREE CITIES
 ### Description
 Describe what your project is about and what it does: the project is to use r programming techniques to analyze the bike renting pattern for three cities chicago,new york and washington